Having more fun than a human being should be allowed to have.

 It was the cumulative weight, the critical mass of straws.

-And the question is will there be a critical mass of these things?
+And the question is, will there be a critical mass of these things?

-Just when you think American politics has hit rock bottom, Mr. Trump rises or stoops to the challenge of saying there is no rock bottom to American politics and certainly attacking gold star parents is one of these things.
+Just when you think American politics has hit rock bottom, Mr. Trump rises or stoops to the challenge of saying there isn't a rock bottom to American politics.

-And so they think is it.
+And so they think it's it.

 He stepped in it.

-This is the this is he can't recover from this one.
+He can't recover from this one.

 And as George Will says, it's not these things alone.